ka4ep/Lexical.Localization/docs/Tutorials/ClassLibrary/README.md

 }
 ```

-In the setup of the application IAssetRoot needs to be provided for the class.
+In the setup of the application ILineRoot needs to be provided for the class.

 ```csharp